FredericLiu/CarND-MPC-P5/README.md

 Finally I seted up all the enviroment on a virtual machine with Ubuntu16.04, and it worked. but the simulator runs so badly on vm, so I run my code on unbuntu vm, and simulator on host MAC OS, if anyone will use the same environment, please note it's very important to configure the [Port forwarding](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77)

-For instructions on how to install these components on different operating systems, please, visit [Udacity's seed project](https://github.com/udacity/CarND-MPC-Project).
-As this particular implementation was done on Mac OS, the rest of this documentation will be focused on Mac OS.
-I am sorry to be that restrictive.

-Click the "Select" button, and the car starts driving.
-You will see the debugging information on the PID controller terminal.
-A short video with the final parameters is [./videos/final-parameters.mov](./videos/final-parameters.mov).

 # [Rubic](https://review.udacity.com/#!/rubrics/896/view) points